Ejdo/Chat-applicaton/README.md

-# Chat-applicaton
+# Chat applicaton

-Fully functional chat application made using Vue.js (Quasar) and AdonisJS
+A fully functional chat application.
+Vue.js with Quasar framework was used for the front end.
+AdonisJS was used for the back end.